EdySamaha/EdySamaha/README.md

 <!-- Trying to trigger my Google Analytics global tag through API-->

-My name is Edmond Samaha and I'm a highly motivated engineer who's always ready to tackle challenges and develop business solutions.
+My name is Edmond Samaha and I'm a highly motivated engineer, always ready to tackle challenges and develop business solutions.

 ---
 <!--